wdbacker/php-vue-test/README.md

 - add the Vue.js runtime to your PHP page from the standard CDN
 - create a Vue.js instance in your PHP page
-- use the PHP $data array as the Vue.js data object
+- use the PHP $data array as the Vue.js data object (in such a way you are able to add extra JS properties in the data object at the same level)
-- initialize the `color` property in the data object to `red` (in JavaScript, not PHP)
+- initialize the `color` property in the data object to `red` (in Vue.js, not PHP)
 - init `buttonText` property to "`Go!`"
 - create an html box with (id = `box1`), width 80%, centered horizontally on the page, text centered
 - bind the text color of box1 to the Vue.js data variable `randomColor`